Mineral vs Chemical Sunscreen

 1) Choose Clear Zinc Sunscreen

-Try Babo Botanicals’s Clear Zinc Sunscreen.
-It goes on clear and is hypoallergenic and fragrance-free for those of you with sensitive skin.
+Babo Botanicals’s Clear Zinc Sunscreen goes on clear and is very easy to rub in, so you don’t have to worry about being left with that white cast.
+It’s also dermatologist tested and fragrance-free for those of you with sensitive skin.
 That’s a win all around!

 2) Check Your Daily Sunscreen

-If it contains harmful chemicals, consider tossing it and opting instead for our Daily Sheer Tinted Facial Mineral Sunscreen.
+If your daily sunscreen contains harmful chemicals, consider tossing it and opting instead for our Daily Sheer Tinted Facial Mineral Sunscreen.

 3) Reapply Every Two Hours